A Good Place to Start

 This figure shows the treated patients in a number of published trials.
 The details can be found in the parent article.

-The main message: As the number of stones produced goes up from one to 10 or more (along the horizontal axis), the percent of patients who relapse rises from 10 – 12 percent to 20 to 30 percent.
+As the number of stones produced before treatment goes up, from one to 10 or more (along the horizontal axis), the percent of patients who relapse during treatment rises from 10 – 12 percent to 20 to 30 percent.
 More or less, the percent who relapse increases proportionally to how many stones had formed before treatment.